cagov/caldata-mdsa-training/docs/cloud-data-warehouses/snowflake.md

     SELECT * FROM lab_results where "county_name" = 'Yolo';
     ```
 7. View the Query Details and compare them to that of the first query (hint: you can go back to the results of the first query by opening the Query History pane)
 8. Next, navigate to MONITORING > QUERY HISTORY and compare the two queries you ran.
-    - Click into each query
+    -Click into each query
-    - Look at Query Profile to see the most expensive nodes
+    -Look at Query Profile to see the most expensive nodes